ma08/ma08.github.com/_posts/2015-03-08-Working-with-Vim-on-Google-Drive-via-FUSE.md

 sufficient for editing short texts.
 But without the full power of Vim, editing a huge Google Doc was painful and I grew restless.
 I tried [pterosaur](https://github.com/ardagnir/pterosaur) which embeds full-blown Vim in textareas.
-It gives you all those shortcuts with you have built over the time.
+It gives you all those shortcuts which you have built over time in your `vimrc`.
 It would have been the answer to my travails if not for the terrible lag.
 I have given up on having a powerful Vim instance in the browser (for now) and proceeded to check if there was a way to access Google Docs with Vim.